garylirocks/quickrefs/azure-networking-load-balancing.markdown

 - Standard SKU is recommended
 - VMs, availability sets, and VMSS can be connected to either Basic or Standart SKU LB, not both
+- Private LB could be basic or standard as well, standard one is always zone-redundant
 - When public IPs are used, the SKU must match
 - Availability zones
-  - Zone-redundant (Need a zone redundant frontend IP)
+  - Zone-redundant (Need a zone redundant frontend IP, could be public or private)
     ![Zone redundant](images/azure_load-balancer-zone-redundant.png)
-  - Zonal (Need zonal frontend IPs)
+  - Zonal (Need zonal frontend IPs, could be public or private)
     ![Zonal](images/azure_load-balancer-zonal.png)

 ### Backend pools